-- The QBI deduction generally does not apply to "specified service" trades or businesses (i.e., generally, the white collar professions, such as consulting, financial advisory, medicine, law, accounting, etc., but also athletics, performing arts, and fundamentally any trade or business where the principal asset is the reputation or skill of one or more employees). - Engineering and architectural services are excluded from the above definition.
-But what about, for example, plumbing services? - The service business limitation begins phasing out in the case of a taxpayer whose taxable income exceeds \$315,000 for married individuals filing jointly (\$157,500 for other individuals), both indexed for inflation after 2018.
+- The QBI deduction does not apply to "specified service" trades or businesses (i.e., generally, the white collar professions, such as consulting, financial advisory, medicine, law, accounting, etc., but also athletics, performing arts, and fundamentally any trade or business where the principal asset is the reputation or skill of one or more employees). - Engineering and architectural services are excluded from the above definition. - The service business limitation begins phasing out in the case of a taxpayer whose taxable income exceeds \$315,000 for married individuals filing jointly (\$157,500 for other individuals), both indexed for inflation after 2018.
 The benefit of the deduction for service businesses is phased out over the next \$100,000 of taxable income for joint filers (\$50,000 for other individuals).
 The deduction also does not apply to the trade or business of being an employee.